CoalaWeb/coalaweb-docs/docs/joomla/tips/browser-cache.md

 ### Extra Information

-<span class="alert" markdown="1">Clearing your browser cache is good practise after making any changes to your website not just updating a CoalaWeb extension.</div>
+<div class="uk-alert">Clearing your browser cache is good practise after making any changes to your website not just updating a CoalaWeb extension.</div>

 A good first step whenever you encounter an issue on your website is to clear your browser cache.
 It won’t always fix the issue – but it is an important first diagnostic step to rule out before you assume that a more complicated issue is causing problems.